 - Cardboard Balers: Cardboard balers are machines used to compress cardboard, making it easier to store prior to pickups.
 Depending on the tonnage of cardboard your business creates, cardboard balers can run anywhere from $5k to $75k.

-- Cardboard Shredders: This machine will allow you to reuse your cardboard waste to create void packaging materials that will save your company money on brand new packaging materials.
+- Cardboard Shredders: This machine will allow you to reuse your cardboard waste to create void packaging materials that will save your company money on brand new packing materials.
 This saves you space through reuse.

 Fun Recycling Fact: ♻️ Cardboard and paperboard are the most recycled items in the county.